banner image

 Beginner's Guide to Self-Compassion

-Most people I work with are far more critical of themselves than they are of anyone else.
-They push themselves relentlessly, judge their mistakes harshly, and withhold kindness when they need it most.
-In my clinical experience, a significant amount of anxiety, depression, and emotional exhaustion stems from this strained and often punishing relationship people have with themselves.
+In my work as a therapist, I find most people are far more critical of themselves than they are of others.
+Often, a significant amount of anxiety, depression, and emotional exhaustion stems from the strained relationship people have with themselves.

 Below are a few simple, yet profound ways I introduce self-compassion to clients who are just getting started.